 You may pay your utility bill either thru the drive-up window or in the city hall lobby during business hours, 7:30 A.M. till 4:30 P.M.
 Monday thru Friday.
 Online payments can be made here.

 It is the policy of Springfield Gas System to notify the Emergency Communications Center of all gas leaks.
 In doing so, we request the presence of emergency responders; thus allows us to provide quicker assistance to the customer experience the possible gas leak.
 The fire department is trained by Springfield Gas System on emergency response to such gas leaks and the beginning steps in evacuating the location if needed.

 The Center can be rented for a variety of events.
-The rental fee is contingent on each event need such as the number and type of tables, 60 " round or six foot rectangle, the number of chairs, the event time period, kitchen use, etc.
+The rental fee is contingent on each event need.
+View our Venue Options.

 If you had insurance at the time the citation was received, you may bring proof to the Springfield Police Department.
 The charge will be dismissed following payment of a $25 administration fee.
 You will not have to attend court.

 Not at this time.
 Payments can be made in person, by mail or over the phone at 615-384-8422.
 Acceptable payment methods include cash, cash, money order, or credit card.